High Resolution Photo

 Right click on photo and select ‘View Image’ for full size.

 Called ‘The Secret Weapon’ by one Vancouver journalist, Narges Nirumvala is the CEO of ExecutiveSpeak Coaching International and author of the book “Capture the Spotlight”.
 She works with corporate leaders, association executives, elected community officials and high-performance teams to help them find their authentic voice, craft persuasive content and communicate with confidence in any situation.
 Narges is often called upon by the media as an expert in her field and has appeared on CityTV, Breakfast Television Vancouver, OMNI Television, SUCCESS magazine, the Province, News1130 radio, the Vancouver Courier, Business In Vancouver and many others.
+Her writing on the subject has been published in 106 countries worldwide.
 She is also a much sought after keynote speaker, emcee and seminar leader.
-Narges is a Mentor with the prestigious Leaders of Tomorrow program, sits on the Board of Advisors for Healthy Crowdfunder Corporation and is an Instructor at Langara College.
-Narges was a finalist for the Mompreneur of the Year Award and Spirit, Success & Soul Award.
-She was also short-listed for the Expert Category of the 2013 North America Small Business Influencer Awards and was nominated for the 2014 RBC Canadian Women Entrepreneur of the Year Awards.
+Narges is a also an influencer, community leader and philanthropist.
+She is a volunteer Mentor with the prestigious Leaders of Tomorrow program, sits on the Board of the Canadian Women Voters Congress, is Chair of the Fundraising Committee for the CKNW Orphans’ Fund and is an Instructor at Langara College.
+Narges has received numerous accolades over the years.
+Most recently she was nominated for the 2014 RBC Canadian Women Entrepreneur of the Year Awards.
 For more information visit: http://www.executivespeak.com.

 ‘Are You Ready for Your Moment in the Spotlight’